 The Civil Service Fast Track Apprenticeship Scheme application process is as follows:

-The Civil Service Fast Track Apprenticeship Scheme is an entry route for school leavers without a university degree and that are aged between 18 and 21 to get a job directly in the Civil Service.
+The Civil Service Fast Track Apprenticeship Scheme is an entry route for school leavers aged between 18 and 21 without a university degree to get a job directly in the Civil Service.
 The scheme is offered in business administration, finance, and IT roles across the different departments of the government.
 Entrants start out as Executive Officers and then progress to the Civil Service Fast Stream graduate programme.

 Started in 2013, the programme has gained much popularity, with 2,252 applicants for 100 places in 2013, and 2,947 applicants for 200 places in 2014.